 Yes, showing the video in class is permissible under the face-to-face teaching exemption.

-Can I just rip that DVD and put it in Blackboard for my students?
+Can I just rip that DVD and put it in Canvas for my students?

 Why can't anyone just give me a definite yes or no when I ask a copyright question?